Whistleblower – Qui Tam – False Claims Act Cases

-The types of whistleblower qui tam, False Claims Act and fraud cases Sheller, P.C. investigates include:
+What are the types of whistleblower qui tam, False Claims Act and fraud cases that Sheller P.C. investigates?

 - Defense Contractor/Procurement

 - Healthcare (billing, services rendered, long term care/hospice and other)

 What are some of national Sheller whistleblower cases?

 Since 2009, Sheller attorneys have represented multiple whistleblowers in some of the largest pharmaceutical False Claims Act qui tam cases in history, three of them in the top ten in the U.S.:

 - $1.4 billion settlement and criminal fines: U.S. v.
 Eli Lilly & Company